Fearby.com

 Speeding up WordPress with the ewww.io ExactDN CDN and Image Compression Plugin

-December 2, 2017 by Simon
+Published on 02 December 2017 by Simon Fearby

 I have blogged before on speeding up WordPress that has involved moving servers away from CPanel domains to self-managed servers (e.g on Digital Ocean or Vultr), using Lazy Load image plugins like BJ Lazy Load, Optimize images automatically in WordPress with EWWW.io and scaling and moving servers closer to your customers.

-For the best performing VM host (UpCloud) read my guide on the awesome UpCloud VM hosts (get $25 free credit by signing up here).
+For the best performing VM host (UpCloud) read my guide on the awesome UpCloud VM hosts (Get $25 free credit by signing up here).

 Today I am going to set up the https://www.ewww.io/resize/ ExactDN (CDN) delivery network.
 I am paying for this myself (and this is an unbiased review).